Thomas M. Hanculak Esq.

 As a litigator, Tom regularly appears on behalf of safety force public employees and their unions for negotiations, fact-finding, conciliation, grievance arbitration, disciplinary matters and litigation.
 Clients include several locals of the International Association of Fire Fighters (IAFF) and the Ohio Fraternal Order of Police, Ohio Labor Council (FOPOLC).

 Tom has served as assistant law director and deputy prosecutor for many municipalities, including the Village of Chagrin Falls, where he has worked for more than 35 years and is currently chief prosecutor.
-He also prosecutes for the Village of Bratenahl.
+He also prosecutes for the Village of Bratenahl and the City of Pepper Pike.
 Following law school, he worked for the Cuyahoga County Office of the Prosecutor for six years.
 Before the end of his tenure there he was appointed chief trial counsel for the Cleveland Police Prosecutor.

 Martindale-Hubbell Peer Review Ratings consistently ranks Tom among the top lawyers in labor and employment law and litigation.
 He has also earned the highest possible ratings in legal ability and ethical standards for more than two decades.